triblondon/pwa-prpl-edge/README.md

 ### Offline mode

 - [x] Display an offline frag if the frag we need is not available
-- [ ] Download articles for offline viewing into a dynamic cache
+- [x] Download articles for offline viewing into a dynamic cache
+- [ ] Update the dynamic cache every few hours

 ### Server push

 - [ ] Add link headers to any full page request
 - [ ] Make sure all Pushed resources are cachable
+- [ ] Remove the link headers in vcl_deliver (see Jake's H2 post)

 ### Purging